When I was a kid, I always looked forward to Thanksgiving. It was the gateway to Christmas!

 I’ve had Thanksgivings where I have been that mom.

-It takes a lot of work to be prepared, but I’ve learned (the hard way!) that it is always easier to spend time on the front end, planning, than it is to run to the store on Thanksgiving day because we forgot to buy napkins.
+It takes a lot of work to be prepared, but I’ve learned (the hard way!) that it is always easier to spend time on the front end, planning than it is to run to the store on Thanksgiving day because we forgot to buy napkins.
+I hope that you find this printable Thanksgiving dinner meal planner to be as useful to you as it has been to me.

 Last year, we took Thanksgiving planning seriously.
 We carefully mapped out our menu and planned our shopping list, and delegated where we could.
 When Thanksgiving day rolled around, we were ready.
 It was like…magic.
 And I loved it.